Stribild can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 What is Stribild?

 Stribild is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults who have never taken HIV medicines before.
-Stribild is a complete regimen for the treatment of HIV infection and should not
+Stribild is a complete regimen for the treatment of HIV infection and should not be used with other HIV medicines.

 What should I tell my health care provider before taking Stribild?